oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-24-artifact-object.md

 If it is not possible to identify a primary language, `sourceLanguage` **MAY** specify any language used in the artifact, or it **MAY** be absent.

-> NOTE 3: In either case, it is possible to specify a source language for any region by using `region.sourceLanguage` (see [§3.30.15](#region-object--sourcelanguage-property)).
+> NOTE 3: In either case, it is possible to specify a source language for any region by using `region.sourceLanguage` (see [sec](#region-object--sourcelanguage-property)).

-If `sourceLanguage` is absent, it **SHALL** default to the value of `theRun.defaultSourceLanguage` ([§3.14.25](#defaultsourcelanguage-property)).
+If `sourceLanguage` is absent, it **SHALL** default to the value of `theRun.defaultSourceLanguage` ([sec](#defaultsourcelanguage-property)).
 If both `artifact.sourceLanguage` and `theRun.defaultSourceLanguage` are absent, the artifact’s source language **SHALL** be taken to be unknown.
 In that case, a SARIF viewer **MAY** use any method or heuristic to determine the artifact’s source language, for example, by examining its file name extension or MIME type, or by prompting the user.

 #### Source language identifier conventions and practices